Bionus/imgbrd-grabber/CONTRIBUTING.md

 Start by [a search](https://github.com/Bionus/imgbrd-grabber/issues?q=is%3Aissue) to see if the problem has already been reported.
 If so, you add information to it if you feel it could help.

-After you've determined that your bug have not already been reported, create an issue on Github and provide the following information:
+After you've determined that your bug have not already been reported, create an issue on GitHub and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible. **Don't just say what you did, but explain how you did it**.